-Although you should be doing this very regularly, if you haven't it's not too late.
-You'll need to do this when you won't be using them so they have about 24 hours to dry completely.
+You'll need to do this when you won't be using your make up brushes so that they have about 24 hours to dry completely.
 Simply use a brush cleanser or a lightweight, scent-free shampoo.

 Clean toys in dishwasher and washing machine

 Give your child's favourite playthings a new lease of life by putting plastic in the dishwasher and fabric in the washing machine.
-Just always check what the items made of first – you don't want goggly eyes falling off mid-cycle!
+Remember to check what the item is made of first, though – you don't want goggly eyes falling off mid-cycle!

 Create a space for clutter